 For my birthday, my husband gave me an indulgent day at the spa gift certificate, complete with a facial, massage, lunch, and a mani-pedi.

-I didn’t really want the manicure because, let’s face it, for us gardeners a manicure lasts about as long as a daylily’s bloom.
+I didn’t really want the manicure because, let’s face it, for us gardeners, a manicure lasts about as long as a daylily’s bloom.
 But I couldn’t turn it down, so off I went.

 I brought along a gardening magazine, and the young Vietnamese woman who was doing my nails couldn’t stop craning her neck to see the pictures.

-While telling me all about the tulips, she was looking at my magazine, and would occasionally glance up at me, not really paying attention to polishing ‘within the lines’.
-But that was okay, as I loved seeing her lose herself for just a bit, telling me all about the tulips.
+While telling me all about the tulips, she looked at my magazine and occasionally glanced at me (not really paying attention to polishing ‘within the lines’-ha!)

 I saw the obvious analogy right away.

 By now, the tears were freely flowing as we tried our best not to let the other women in the nearby chairs see this tender moment.

 And my polish?
 Forget about it – while wiping away the tears I proceeded to drag it through my hair and that was the end of that.

 When the day was done, I gave her the magazine that she couldn’t stop looking at, and left feeling so grateful to hear this woman’s story.